-An undercurrent of individual expression, youthfulness, creativity and alternative energy flows through Berlin, and you’ll notice it in every aspect of the city’s vibrant cultural scene.
+An undercurrent of individual expression, youthfulness, creativity and alternative energy flows through this city, and you’ll notice it in every aspect of the vibrant cultural scene.

 From there, it’s time to hit some of the city’s key cultural institutions – starting with the Gemäldegalerie, which houses one of Europe’s most significant collections of works by European masters from the 13th to the 18th centuries.
 You’ll see works by Albrecht Dürer, Raphael, Caravaggio, Rubens, Rembrandt, and more.